dustinlacewell/plait/README.md

 # Controlling Concurrency

-By default Plait will attempt to execute Tasks across all hosts concurrently.
+By default Plait will attempt to execute Tasks **across all hosts concurrently**.
 However, if there are many hosts Plait may experience large amounts of "contention".
 Contention can slow down individual tasks.
 If the contention is bad enough, Plait's connections will timeout.
 In order to reduce the amount of concurrency you can pass the `-s $NUM` flag which will control how many hosts to process at any given time.

 The timeout for connections is set to 10 seconds by default.
 You can change this default with the `-t $SECONDS` flag.